ahmedkaludi/push-notification/readme.txt

 * Fixed: Plugin is not being deactivated on multisite #83
 * Fixed: Conflict issue with campaigns #73
 * Enhancement: Test with WordPress 6.4 and update readme.txt #77

-= 1.31 (30 October 2023) =
-* Added: Added Option to export Users from User's section in push notification #57.
-* Added: Added a filter/ function to send a push notification to specific users. #67.
-* Added: Added an option to schedule push notifications. #64.

 Full changelog available [ at changelog.txt](https://plugins.svn.wordpress.org/push-notification/trunk/changelog.txt)